 The first two categories are grouped as Need Factors.
-These factors determine the need to move away from the Design-Bid-Build delivery method established as the standard delivery method for projects administered by DEED.
+These factors determine the need to move away from the Design-Bid-Build delivery method established as the standard delivery method for projects administered by EED.
 Entities requesting approval for an alternative project delivery method must "prove out" in these categories regardless of their desire or preference for a delivery method other than Design-Bid-Build.
 The remaining three categories are grouped as Success Factors.
 These are the elements of the project environment that can determine how likely a project is to succeed in using an alternative project delivery method and which of the delivery options is most appropriate.
 Many of these are tied to the Owner's ability to execute the project in a non-traditional method.
-Following an acceptance by DEED that a need to move away from the a non-traditional method.
 Following an acceptance by DEED that a need to move away from the department's standard delivery method has been established, the requesting entity must demonstrate it both has chosen and that it has the ability to manage the factors of the project environment aligned with the successful implementation of the alternative delivery option being considered.